-Author claims that since there are not many references available for Yayati and his life, he has woven the story from his own imagination, and hence is a piece of fiction.
-But of course whatever has been found through the references is depicted as such in the story.
-The story is told in first person, by the three main characters Yayati, Devayani and Sharmishtha.
-Each of them give their own view of things as they happened in their lives, driven as they were to various acts and how they felt through the life.
-There are not too many characters in the story so the story keeps revolving primarily around these three characters.
+The author claims that since there are not many references available for Yayati and his life, he has woven the story from his own imagination, and hence is a piece of fiction.
+But of course, whatever has been found through the references is depicted as such in the story.
+The story is told in the first person, by the three main characters Yayati, Devayani, and Sharmishtha.
+Each of them gives their own view of things as they happened in their lives.
+Driven as they were to various acts and how they felt through the life.
+There are not too many characters in the story.
+So the story keeps revolving primarily around these three characters.

-It is an excellently written book by the noted author who for sure has a well deserved Sahitya Akademi and Jnanpith awards, and has been awarded Padma bhushan way back in 1968.
+Yayati: A Classic Tale of Lust is an excellently written book by the noted author who for sure has a well deserved Sahitya Akademi and Jnanpith awards, and has been awarded Padma Bhushan way back in 1968.
 The original work is in Marathi and I happened to read the English translation by Y P Kulkarni.
 Look forward to locating more such books.

-I would strongly recommend this book to anyone interested in reading quality Indian literature, and anyone interested in India’s historical literature.
+I would strongly recommend this book Yayati: A Classic Tale of Lust to anyone interested in reading quality Indian literature, and anyone interested in India’s historical literature.